-Both the men’s and the women’s make use of Powermesh paneling to increase airflow, so even if you’re layering, you won’t overheat underneath this shirt.
+It uses Powermesh paneling to increase airflow, so even if you’re layering, you won’t overheat underneath this shirt.

 Comfort is clearly a priority.
 Flatlock seams reduce the chance of chafing and discomfort.
 The Lycra material makes for a tight fit that’s supportive without being restricting.

 The fabric uses high-filament yarn to increase moisture-wicking properties.

 - Flat seamless design